 2012 Lexus CT 200h Review

-The 2012 Lexus CT 200h is a sporty hybrid, but many test drivers don’t think much of its performance.
+The 2012 Lexus CT 200h is a sporty hybrid, but many reviewers don’t think much of its performance.

 The CT 200h’s interior doesn’t receive rave reviews either.
 While materials quality is okay, many reviewers think the CT 200h doesn’t have the level of refinement they’ve come to expect from Lexus.
 Plus, the hybrid’s rear row isn’t ideal for shoppers who need to carry passengers because it will be too tight for adults.